 Credit: Sundeep Pattem and Olivia Zhao original research for SkilledUp.com.

-Developers that work in small projects, like Wordpress or Drupal websites, of course you can still define yourself as a full-stack developer, but this is something that will also be threaten by new platforms like Ghost, which implements a more complex stack consisting of Node.js, Express.js, Ember, Grunt, Handlebars, jQuery, Moment.js, etc.
+Developers that work on small projects, like WordPress or Drupal websites, of course, you can still define yourself as a full-stack developer, but this is something that will also be threatened by new platforms like Ghost, which implements a more complex stack consisting of Node.js, Express.js, Ember, Grunt, Handlebars, jQuery, Moment.js, etc.

 What if I still want to have a go at everything?

-Perhaps most respectable aspects of people who claim to be full-stack, is that it conveys ambition and determination.
+Perhaps the most respectable aspect of people who claim to be full-stack, is that it conveys ambition and determination.
 The ideal developer should be willing to have a go at learning new things, but also acknowledge when they need help from a specialist in the team.

-On the other hand, for complex projects, it is critical to have at least one person with at least a functional understanding of each of the composite parts who is also capable of connecting various tiers and working with each expert so that a feature can actually be delivered.
-In a way, these tier-connecting, bridge-building software architects (who are likely experts in only one or a couple of tiers) are less full stack developers and much more full stack integrators.
+On the other hand, for complex projects, it is critical to have at least one person with at least a functional understanding of each of the composite parts who is also capable of connecting various tiers and working with each expert so that a feature can be delivered.
+In a way, these tier-connecting, bridge-building software architects (who are likely experts in only one or a couple of tiers) are less full-stack developers and much more full-stack integrators.

 Image from Bacancy Technology